clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 - Descriptive instructions, warnings, error messages, and suggestions for correction;
 - Context-sensitive help for more complex functionality and interaction;
-- Opportunity to review, correct, reverse submissions, or canellation options if necessary.
+- Opportunity to review, correct, reverse submissions, or cancellation options if necessary.

 If this feels like usability and not accessibility, that's because usable websites are inherently more accessible.